kristoffer-dyrkorn/software-renderer/tutorial/1/README.md

 ## Drawing the triangle

 Now we have all we need: We can loop through all points inside the triangle bounding box, we can calculate three determinant values (based on each of the triangle edges and the candidate pixel), and if all the determinant values are positive, we know that the candidate pixel is inside the triangle.
 In that case we paint the pixel with the desired triangle color.
-(For now we also assume that pixels that lie exactly on a triangle edge belong to the triangle.)
+(For now we also assume that pixels that lie exactly on a triangle edge also belong to the triangle.)

 The code looks like this: